-Italian mafia revenues much lower than thought: study
+Italian mafia revenues much lower than thought - study

 Mafia revenues amounted to around 0.7 percent of Italy's gross domestic product, the Transcrime research centre said in its paper - much lower than a study by Milan's Bocconi university last year that said criminal activity was responsible for about 10.9 percent.

 "Crime pays much less than is thought.
-We need to debunk the idea that organized crime has a turnover of 10 percent of GDP," Transcrime head Ernesto Savona told a conference on the findings.
+We need to debunk the idea that organised crime has a turnover of 10 percent of GDP," Transcrime head Ernesto Savona told a conference on the findings.

 Savona did not give reasons for the differences in the figures but said past studies had not given full details of the methods used to make their estimates.